martincai8/martincai8/README.md

 - 💬 Ask me about anything related to technology or finance!
 - 📫 How to reach me: martinc8@student.ubc.ca
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: Suits is my favourite TV show of all time.
+- ⚡ Fun fact: Suits is my favourite TV show
 - 📚 I am currently a second year Computer Science student at UBC.